The Clear Edge

 Replication Protocol: How To Run This First $10K Solo System

-• Month 1 focus: Signal identification and first 3 clients.
+Month 1 focus: signal identification and your first three clients.

 • Don’t build infrastructure.